JackEL: Career

 He also performed at Electric Daisy Carnival Las Vegas in 2019.

 JackEL also collaborated with Anthony Oak and Trice Be on the track "NØ MØRE" (2020).
 He also collaborated with Bobby Duque and Britt Lari on the single “Get This Right.”

 JackEL contributed the track "Feel the Love" to Hood Politics Records' compilation album Hood Poli Summer of Love in July 2021.
-In 2021, JackEL also collaborated with Las Vegas-based musician Jenna Jay on a remix of her song "Someone Real."
-In the same year, JackEL collaborated with rapper Slicklife on the song “Cutt the Check and with Las Vegas-based rapper Androjinni on the single “Can Not Stop Me,” for which he sampled the song “Creep” by TLC.
+JackEL collaborated with rapper Slicklife on the song “Cutt the Check and with Las Vegas-based rapper Androjinni on the single “Can Not Stop Me,” for which he sampled the song “Creep” by TLC.
 He also released the single “Eyes.”
 JackEL was also one of the artists who performed at the 2021 Canadian Music Week music festival.

 JackEL also performed at the Neon Dream Dance Music Festival in Las Vegas in 2022.
 DJ and production duo Eflorem released an official remix of JackEL's song “We Belong” in 2022.
 JackEL also released a collaboration with Yo Quiero Silla titled “Happy Fucking Holiday” in December 2022.

 In May 2023, JackEL released a remix of the single “Bight Me” by Master Pocketz.
 In the same month, JackEL played a DJ set at the Sapphire Pool & Dayclub in Las Vegas.
 In 2023, he also released the singles “All I Wanna Do,” “Fly Away,” and “Heaven or Hell.”

 Other artists JackEL has worked with include Mims and Beenie Man.
 He also produced two records for rapper Dizzy Wright.